Saurabh-Dey/Google-meet-clone/README.md

    STREAM_SECRET_KEY=
 ```

 Replace the placeholder values with your actual Clerk & getstream credentials.
-You can obtain these credentials by signing up on the <a href="https://www.bing.com/chat?form=NTPCHB">Clerk </a> website and getstream website
+You can obtain these credentials by signing up on the <a href="https://clerk.com/">Clerk </a> website and <a href="https://getstream.io/">getstream </a> website

 ### Running the Project
    ```sh
    npm run dev
   ```

 ## Some Snapshots

 <div style="display: flex;">